Introduction

 Working principle of Rankine cycle

-• Figure 2 shows a schematic of a nozzle, where steam enters at P 5 5 bar and T 5 450°C with negligible velocity and leaves at P 5 1 bar and T 5 228°C with a velocity of 669 m/s.
-The decreased temperature and increased velocity of the exiting fluid represent a conversion of the steam’s internal energy into kinetic energy.
-(Example 4-6 demonstrates why the exiting stream has T 5 228°C and v 5 669 m/s, specifically.)
+- Figure 2 shows a nozzle where steam enters at 5 bar and 450°C with negligible velocity, then exits at 1 bar and 228°C with a velocity of 669 m/s.
+The drop in temperature and rise in velocity show internal energy converting into kinetic energy.

 Figure 2